-- 3. Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations). - The Sonoma County Community Development Commission allocates ESG funds (as well as local discretionary funds and a range of State funding) through a single competitive funding process governed by the Funding Policies.
-This allocation and contract administration function is staffed by the Commission's Ending Homelessness Team, which also provides staffing to the CoC and acts as HMIS Lead Agency.
-CoC consultation is achieved through a rating and ranking process for all applications that are eligible for ESG funds, conducted by the CoC Board's Evaluation Ad Hoc Group, and staffed by the Commission.
-HEARTH Act and Home Sonoma County policies, goals, and objectives-including standards for allocation of ESG funds-are fully integrated into the entitlement fund allocation process. - 4.
-If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.
+3. Identify the process for making sub-awards and describe how the ESG allocation available to private nonprofit organizations (including community and faith-based organizations).

+The Commission allocates ESG funds (as well as local discretionary funds and a range of State funding) through a single competitive funding process governed by the Funding Policies.
+This allocation and contract administration function is staffed by the Commission's staff..
+CoC consultation is achieved through a recommendation process for all applications that are eligible for ESG funds, conducted by the Commission.
+HEARTH Act and Home Sonoma County policies, goals, and objectives-including standards for allocation of ESG funds-are fully integrated into the entitlement fund allocation process.

+4. If the jurisdiction is unable to meet the homeless participation requirement in 24 CFR 576.405(a), the jurisdiction must specify its plan for reaching out to and consulting with homeless or formerly homeless individuals in considering policies and funding decisions regarding facilities and services funded under ESG.

-The County meets this requirement as two representatives on the CoC Board (governing body/CoC Board) are persons with recent lived experience of homelessness.
+The County meets this requirement as two representatives on the CD Committee are persons with recent lived experience of homelessness.